Your Questions Answered

 Why do I need to bring all of my prior films?

 It is extremely important that you bring any previous pertinent studies.
-The radiologist needs to see how your current exam compares with the old ones.
-This can often eliminate the need for further studies and also helps to identify any subtle changes that have occured since your last examination.
+The radiologist needs to see how your current exam compares with previous exams.
+This can often eliminate the need for further studies and also helps to identify any subtle changes that have occurred since your last examination.

-What time to do I need to arrive for my exam?
+What time do I need to arrive for my exam?

-It's necessary for you to arrive early in order to complete or review your paperwork and prepare you for your examination.
-Our technologists need to keep a strict schedule in order to accommodate the many patients we see everyday.
-For some procedures patients need to arrive earlier.
-Please check the exam preparations and instructions section or look on the back side of your physician's order for specific instructions for your exam.
+It’s necessary for you to arrive early in order to complete or review your paperwork and prepare for your examination.
+Our technologists need to keep a strict schedule in order to accommodate the many patients we see every day.
+For some procedures, patients need to arrive earlier.
+Please check the exam preparations and instructions section or look on the backside of your physician’s order for specific instructions for your exam.

 What clothing should I wear for my exam?

 Wear comfortable, loose-fitting clothes.
-You may have to put on one of Radiology & Imaging's exam gowns.
-Metal objects like jewelry, eyeglasses, dentures and hairpins may affect the images.
+You may have to put on a gown.
+Metal objects like jewelry, eyeglasses, dentures, and hairpins may affect the images.
 When you can, leave those items at home.
 You may also remove them just before your exam.

 How soon will my personal doctor know the results of my exam?

 Radiology & Imaging works hard to ensure that your exam results reach your doctor as quickly as possible.
-Usually, that is within 24 hours of your exam.
+Usually, results are delivered to your physician within 24 hours of your exam.
 When you need results faster than that, Radiology & Imaging provides them.